-Currently, SPD carries three of our titles:
+Currently, SPD carries seven of our titles:

-Wingbeats: Exercises and Practice in Poetry
+- Wingbeats: Exercises and Practice in Poetry

-Big Land, Big Sky, Big Hair: Best of the Texas Poetry Calendar
+- Big Land, Big Sky, Big Hair: Best of the Texas Poetry Calendar

 Based in Berkeley, California, SPD maintains a network of small, independent literary publishers.
 We are proud to be part of this network.